OptMerge: Unifying Multimodal LLM Capabilities and Modalities via Model Merging: Abstract

 \section{Abstract}

-While foundation models update slowly due to resource-intensive training requirements, domain-specific models evolve between updates.
-Model merging aims to combine multiple expert models into a single, more capable model, thereby reducing storage and serving costs while supporting decentralized model development.
+Foundation models update slowly due to resource-intensive training, whereas domain-specific models evolve rapidly between releases.
+Model merging seeks to combine multiple expert models into a single, more capable model, reducing storage and serving costs while supporting decentralized development.
 Despite its potential, previous studies have primarily focused on merging visual classification models or Large Language Models (LLMs) for code and math tasks.
-Multimodal Large Language Models (MLLMs), which extend the capabilities of LLMs through large-scale multimodal training, have gained traction.
-However, there lacks a benchmark for model merging research that clearly divides the tasks for MLLM training and evaluation.
-In this paper, \emph{(i)} we introduce the model merging benchmark for MLLMs, which includes multiple tasks such as VQA, Geometry, Chart, OCR, and Grounding, providing both LoRA and full fine-tuning models.
+Recently, Multimodal LLMs (MLLMs) that extend LLMs through large-scale multimodal training have gained traction.
+However, no benchmark exists for model merging research that clearly divides the tasks of MLLM training and evaluation.
+In this paper, \emph{(i)} we introduce a model merging \textbf{benchmark} for MLLMs, which includes multiple tasks such as VQA, Geometry, Chart, OCR, and Grounding, studying both LoRA and full fine-tuning models.
 Moreover, we explore how model merging can combine different modalities (\eg, vision-language, audio-language, and video-language models), moving toward the Omni-language model. \emph{(ii)} We implement 10 model merging algorithms on the benchmark.
-Furthermore, we propose a novel method that removes noise from task vectors and robustly optimizes the merged vector based on a loss defined over task vector interactions, achieving an average performance gain of 2.48\%. \emph{(iii)} We find that model merging offers a promising way for building improved MLLMs without requiring data training.
-Our results also demonstrate that the complementarity among multiple modalities outperforms individual modalities.
+Furthermore, we propose a novel \textbf{method} that removes noise from task vectors and robustly optimizes the merged vector based on a loss defined over task vector interactions, achieving an average performance gain of 2.48\%. \emph{(iii)} We find that model merging offers a promising way for building improved MLLMs without requiring training data.
+Our \textbf{results} also demonstrate that the complementarity among multiple modalities outperforms individual modalities.
 All code and checkpoints are publicly available \href{https://github.com/WalkerWorldPeace/MLLMerging}{here}.